Open Farm Days

 – farm shop/produce stall with lots of goats cheese to try

-Here’s some of what’s happening on Sunday 8th June 2014
+Here’s what happened on Sunday 8th June 2014

 11.30 onwards – BBQ, Teas, Coffee, Cold drinks, Ice cream milk shakes and Cakes galore.